Magnolia Science Academy is without a doubt a Gulen Managed charter school

 2016 03:13 PM Eastern Standard Time

-LOS ANGELES--()--Larson O’Brien LLP has been retained by Amsterdam & Partners LLP to serve as local counsel and assist in an investigation in California of legal and regulatory issues concerning Magnolia Public Schools and its alleged ties to the organization of charter schools and businesses headed by the Imam Fethullah Gulen.
+LOS ANGELES--(BUSINESS WIRE)--Larson O’Brien LLP has been retained by Amsterdam & Partners LLP to serve as local counsel and assist in an investigation in California of legal and regulatory issues concerning Magnolia Public Schools and its alleged ties to the organization of charter schools and businesses headed by the Imam Fethullah Gulen.

 Gulen, a Turkish national who lives in exile in Pennsylvania, was added to Turkey’s most wanted list in October 2015 and is the subject of a pending extradition request.
 Larson O’Brien LLP will work directly with Robert Amsterdam of Amsterdam & Partners, an international human rights and anti-corruption law firm based in London